KnowOneActual/Gene_crop_images/readme.md

 ```bash
 mogrify -resize 700x900! *.jpeg && mogrify -format jpeg *.jpeg && mogrify -crop 500x450+0+0 -path ./output *.jpeg
 ```
 This is doing the work.
 The first part resizes images they are the same.
 Then the next command sure that all image are same format.
-And second part processes the cropping
+And third part processes the cropping

 the syntax: